frontenddogma/web-development-glossary/manuscript/m.md

 : A mobile-centered web development and publishing framework similar to Accelerated Mobile Pages (AMP).
 MIP was released in 2016 by Baidu. ℹ︎&nbsp;[mipengine.org](https://www.mipengine.org/)

 Mobilegeddon
 : A name for Google’s search engine algorithm update of April 21, 2015.
-The term was coined by Chuck Price in a post written for _Search Engine Watch_ on March 9, 2015.
+The term “Mobilegeddon” was coined by Chuck Price in a post written for _Search Engine Watch_ on March 9, 2015.
 The term was then adopted by webmasters and web-developers.
-The main effect of this update was to give priority to websites that display well on smartphones and other mobile devices.
+The main effect of the update was to give priority to websites that display well on smartphones and other mobile devices.
 The change did not affect searches made from a desktop computer or a laptop.&nbsp;[†](#w-mobilegeddon)

 Mocha
 : → JavaScript